Looking for more information on what differentiates power and VirtualPower-based workouts? You're in the right place.

 The faster you go on a trainer, the more watts you put out.
 We've quantified this into a resistance curve specific to your trainer.
 This allows us to plug in your current speed and display watts.
 We've built this into our software so it happens on the fly and is seamless to you.

-Training with power means using a device that directly measures power, such as a power meter (e.g. PowerTap, SRM, Quarq), or an electronic trainer (e.g. KICKR, Computrainer, Powerbeam Pro).
+Training with power means using a device that directly measures power, such as a power meter (e.g. PowerTap, SRM, Quarq), or a smart trainer (e.g. KICKR, Computrainer, Powerbeam Pro).

 We think VirtualPower is a much better way to train than by heart rate or RPE.
 But when it comes down to it, a power meter will still be more accurate than VirtualPower.